MoebiusSolutions/avro-registry-in-source/README.md

 Using this Module
 ================

-There are two steps to configuring your project to use this module.
+There are three steps to using this module with your Maven project:

 1. Add the `avro-regisry-in-source-plugin` to your Maven build.
 This: